 This list should not be considered exhaustive; additional uncertainties may be identified as the project is further designed, implemented, and monitored.
 These uncertainties may affect the achievement of the restoration objectives of the project.
 For example, if the programs or incentives to promote changes in recreational fishing behavior are ineffective, the benefits of the project to sea turtles would be limited.
 If any drivers or stressors are negatively impacting the project, adaptive management may be necessary to ensure that project objectives are being achieved.
-The adaptive management strategy for the project is outlined in Section 3.
+The adaptive management strategy for the project is outlined in the Adaptive Management section below.